tksghb/rss/README.md

 ## Summary

-1. Read RSS (RSS1.0) every 5 minuts using Cron, and store in the database (MySQL)
+1. Read RSS (RSS1.0) every 5 minutes using Cron, and store in the database (MySQL)
     * URL format: http://(user name).abcd(server no).test.com/efgh(entry no).html
     * Delete the data 3 days ago